-Pharos currently operates in Vietnam, which is allocated a low score on Transparency International’s most recently published Corruption Perception Index (“CPI”), and is ranked number 104 out of 180 countries in the 2020 CPI.
+PPharos currently operates in Vietnam, which is allocated a low score on Transparency International’s most recently published Corruption Perception Index (“CPI”), and is ranked number 87 (104 in 2020) out of 180 countries in the 2021 CPI.
 Egypt is ranked at 117 on the same CPI.
-Israel is ranked at 35 on the CPI, indicating a lower risk of corruption.
+Israel is ranked at 36 on the CPI, indicating a lower risk of corruption.
 We recognise that, with both areas of operation having a reputation for a lack of transparency and relatively high risk of corruption, it is vital that the Group’s policies, procedures and working practices are fit for purpose.

 Our Whistleblowing Policy and Procedure ensures that employees are protected from possible reprisals when raising concerns in good faith.
-In addition to internal reporting channels, we have a confidential ethics hotline supported by EthicsPoint with numbers displayed in local offices available 24 hours a day all year round.
-Zero calls were made to the Expolink hotline in 2020.
+In addition to internal reporting channels, we have a confidential ethics hotlines supported by EthicsPoint with numbers displayed in local offices available 24 hours a day all year round.
+Zero calls were made to the EthicsPoint hotlines in 2021.

 Payments to host governments

 Wealth generated by natural resources plays an important part in the growth and development of countries in which we operate.
 Revenues to governments become payable by the Group due to oil production entitlements, taxes, royalties, licence fees and infrastructure improvements.